Multi-Granularity Hand Action Detection: FHA-Kitchens Dataset

 \subsection{Data Annotation}

-To ensure high-quality annotation of hand actions for each frame, we recruited 10 voluntary annotators, whose responsibility was to annotate fine-grained action triplet classes and bounding boxes for each hand interaction region.
-In order to enhance annotation efficiency, we implemented a parallel annotation approach.
-The annotation of action triplets was carried out on the \href{https://www.mturk.com/}{Amazon Mechanical Turk} platform, while the bounding box annotation was facilitated using the \href{https://github.com/open-mmlab/labelbee-client}{LabelBee} tool.
-To ensure the annotation quality, three rounds of cross-checking and corrections were conducted.
-Specifically, the annotation content and criteria can be summarized as follows.
+~ We recruited 10 voluntary annotators to annotate hand actions for each frame with high quality, including bounding boxes and action categories.
+The annotation content and criteria are detailed below.

-{\bf Bounding Box Annotation of Hand Action:} We annotated the bounding boxes for both interaction regions and interaction objects.
-(1) \emph{Interaction Regions}: We divided the hand's interaction region into three sub-interaction regions: left hand-object (L-O), right hand-object (R-O), and object-object (O-O) interaction regions, respectively.
-The L-O interaction region involves direct contact between the left hand and an object to perform an action (Figure~\ref{openfig} bottom left).
-Similarly, the R-O interaction region involves direct contact between the right hand and an object (Figure~\ref{openfig} bottom middle).
-The O-O interaction region indicates the contact between two objects (Figure~\ref{openfig} bottom right).
-(2) \textit{Interaction Objects}: To better understand interaction actions, we also annotated the objects within each sub-interaction region using bounding boxes.
-For the L-O interaction region, we annotated objects directly touched by the left hand.
-Similarly, for the R-O interaction region, we annotated objects directly touched by the right hand.
-In the O-O interaction region, we annotated objects interact with each other in the context of a specific hand action (\textit{i.e.}, \textit{utility knife} and \textit{carrot}).
-Additionally, we also considered the \textit{active-passive} relationship between objects, including the \textit{active force provider} (\textit{i.e.}, \textit{utility knife}) and \textit{passive force receiver} (\textit{i.e.}, \textit{carrot}), and annotate them in order in the triplet.
-Finally, we annotated a total of 198,839 bounding boxes over 9 types, including 49,746 hand boxes, 66,402 interaction region boxes, and 82,691 interaction object boxes.
-Compared to existing datasets~\cite{1epic}, we added an average of 5 additional annotation types per frame.
+\textbf{Bounding Box Annotation:} We annotated the bounding boxes for both interaction regions (IR) and interaction objects (IO).
+(1) \textbf{IR}: We divided the hand's interaction region into three sub-interaction regions: Left hand-Object (L-O), Right hand-Object (R-O), and Object-Object (O-O) interaction regions (Figure~\ref{fig:openfig}(b) middle), representing regions where the left hand directly contacts an object, the right hand directly contacts an object, and objects interact with each other, respectively.
+The reason for focusing on O-O is that interactions between objects also involve the participation of hands.
+(2) \textbf{IO}: To better understand interaction actions, we also annotated the interactive object pair within each sub-interaction region using bounding boxes.
+For example, in L-O, we annotated objects directly touched by the left hand.
+In O-O, we annotated the interacting objects directly involved in hand actions (\textit{e.g.}, \textit{utility knife} and \textit{carrot}).
+However, during annotation, we may encounter overlapping bounding boxes, \textit{i.e.}, the same interacting object will satisfy two annotation definitions, for example, the \textit{utility knife} in Figure~\ref{fig:openfig}, which is both the object directly touched by the right hand in the R-O and the active force provider in the O-O. In this case, we annotate all the labels because the same object participates in different interaction actions and has different roles (Annotation details can be seen in \emph{supplementary material}).
+Finally, we annotated a total of 198,839 bounding boxes, including 49,746 hand boxes, 66,402 interaction region boxes, and 82,691 interaction object boxes.